Greg-Johns/Greg-Johns.github.io/README.md

 # GregJohns

-Personal website of Greg Johns.
+The personal website of Greg Johns.
 Build with [Gatsby](https://www.gatsbyjs.org/) static site generator and hosted through GitHub.

 ## Get Blogging with Gatsby